Museums, Science & Technology Museum, Art Collection

 Incorrect Temperature

-High temperatures speed up the chemical deterioration of unstable materials, while low temperatures can cause hazing and cracking.
-The “right” temperature can vary widely depending on the collection and its contents.
+High temperatures speed up the deterioration of unstable materials, while low temperatures can cause hazing and cracking.
+The ideal temperature can vary widely depending on the collection and its contents.

-• Large institutions are recommended to use compactors housed in cold rooms and walk-in freezers.
+- Large institutions are recommended to use compactors housed in cold rooms and walk-in freezers to store their collections

 Pictures Perfect

-The Denver Museum of Nature and Science recently built a cooler and a freezer to house its image collection.
+The Denver Museum of Nature & Science recently built a cooler and freezer to house its image collection.
 Film, photographic prints, and other materials had previously been stored in various locations around the museum, and staff wanted to consolidate the collection in climate-controlled spaces.
-When a major gift enabled the construction of a new wing, a local Spacesaver representative worked with museum staff and the architect to create a compact cold storage solution that would protect the collection, save space, improve organization and efficiency, and comply with applicable codes.
+When a major gift enabled the construction of a new wing, their local Spacesaver representative worked with museum staff and the architect to create a compact cold storage solution that protects the collection, saves space, improves organization and efficiency, and complies with applicable codes.

 Water

-Floods, leaky roofs, or slow drips from pipes can damage collections irreparably.
+Floods, leaky roofs, or slow drips from pipes can irreparably damage collections.

 Leveling Up